Are your BHAGs holding you back?

 • I’m going to finish my dissertation in the next six months

 Scientists have another name for BHAGs.
-They call them False Hope Syndrome, which is exactly what it sounds like.
+They call them False-Hope Syndrome, which is exactly what it sounds like.
 University of Toronto professors Janet Polivy and C. Peter Herman gave the syndrome its name back in 2000 when their research revealed that people frequently underestimate the work they need to do to meet their self-improvement goals.
-We believe that self-change is easy so we set expectations that are too high.
+We believe that self-change is easy, so we set expectations that are too high.

-1-Examine barriers: If you’re promising yourself to do something that you’ve failed to accomplish before, figure out what stood in your way last time.
+1-Examine barriers: If you’re promising yourself you’ll do something you’ve failed to accomplish before, figure out what stood in your way last time.
 And, more importantly, determine what you can do differently that will make you more likely to succeed.
-For example, if you tried writing a book by spending one hour a day — only you could never persuade yourself to sit at your desk that long — try a much smaller time goal.
+For example, if you tried writing a book by spending one hour a day on it — only you could never persuade yourself to sit at your desk that long — try a much smaller time goal.
 Say, five to 15 minutes.
 (I know, it will feel way too small.
 It isn’t!)

 3-Accept your emotions: Once you’ve clarified your values, ask yourself what feelings might arise as you work toward your goal.
-For example, if you earmark 15 minutes for writing every day, what will happen when your tearful six-year-old shows up at your office door demanding immediate attention.
-Plan in advance what you are going to do — for both your child and yourself — and figure out how you will cope with the guilt you are likely to feel.
+For example, if you earmark 15 minutes for writing every day, what will happen when your tearful six-year-old shows up at your office door demanding immediate attention?
+Plan what you are going to do — for both your child and yourself — and figure out how you will cope with the guilt you are likely to feel.

 I work with dozens of writers every month in my Get It Done program, helping them turn their BHAGs into smaller, sustainable habits.
 Your goal can set the direction, but you achieve that direction only if you have a habit in place.